RedactDigital/docker-mincraft-proxy/README.md

 ---

-Before starting the server, you need to create a `velocity.toml` file.
-You can use the example below as a template.
-Then mount the `velocity.toml` file into the container at `/velocity/velocity.toml`.
+To start the server, you must create a `velocity.toml` file.
+You can use the template below for this purpose.
+Then, mount the `velocity.toml` file into the container at `/velocity/velocity.toml`.

-I'd recommend also creating a volume for the `/velocity` directory so it persists between container restarts.
-You can also mount the `/velocity` directory to your host machine if you prefer.
+It is advisable to create a volume for the `/velocity` directory so it can persist between container restarts.
+If you prefer, you can also mount the `/velocity` directory to your host machine.
+Additionally, ensure that you publish the 25577 port.

 ## Example `docker-compose.yml`
 ```yaml